daveraja/bash-hacks/README.md

 Most of these functions "echo" their result so should be called with the
 $(...)  pattern.

+Operations on string lists:

+Functions to manipulate and inspect lists.

-Append to a string list (with some separator character).
-Useful for adding to environment variables (e.g, PATH).
-If the first element is empty then it simply returns the second element and no concatenation occurs.
-This avoids creating lists with empty separators.
+Note: 1) a list in this context is just a string that uses the ":" as a separator.
+These functions are useful for adding to environment variables (e.g, PATH).
+Note: with the modifying functions, if the list or new string is empty then it simply returns (any) non-empty parts.
+This avoids creating lists with empty ":" separators.
+2) The functions have the string parameter first and the list second.
+This makes sense because you are typically appending to some existing list that corresponds to a env variable.
+This variable may or may not be defined (eg., C_INCLUDE_DIR), where as the thing you are trying to append will usually be defined.

-* mf_append: Simplest version of append.
+* mf_in_list <string> <list>

+  Returns true (0) if the string is a member of list and false (1) otherwise.

+* mf_concat <string/list> <string/list>

+  Simplest version.
+Concatenates two paths or strings with a ":" separator.
+Example
+  usage:

+  	     PATH=$(mf_concat $PATH "append-path")

+* The following functions are more complex then the simple concat as they provide conditional insert/appending functions.

+** mf_cond_insert <string> <list>

+   Insert the string to the front of the list only if the string is not already a member of the list.
 Example usage:

-  	     PATH=$(mf_append $PATH "append-path")

-* mf_cond_append: Conditional append.
-If the append string is already an element of the list the no append occurs.
-This is a bit more works as it has to first split the string list into its component parts.
-Useful for adding to a path where you are not sure if the item is already in the path.
+  	    PATH=$(mf_cond_insert "p1:p2" "p3")

+	    result: PATH == "p3:p1:p2"

+** mf_cond_append <string> <list>

+   Append the string to the end of the list only if the string is not already a member of the list.
+Example usage:

+  	    PATH=$(mf_cond_insert "p1:p2" "p3")

+	    result: PATH == "p1:p2:p3"

+** mf_insert_if_path <path> <list>

+   Same as mf_cond_insert but first checks that the string is a valid path (ie., file or directory).
+Example usage:

+  	    PATH=$(mf_insert_if "~/include" $PATH)

+** mf_append_if <path> <list>

+   Same as mf_cond_append but first checks that the string is a valid path (ie., file or directory).
+Example usage:

+  	    PATH=$(mf_append_if "~/include" $PATH)

 Other function: